cchrisgong/aip_rockstar/README.txt

 This is a README file for the paper with Noam from 2016 to 2019 on analyzing binary halo and their satellite halo population distribution.
+Author: Chen Chris Gong

 The following is the order and purpose of each python code.
 Python 3 is used throughout.